Into the Wild

 Buff stamped blank and bezel to a brilliant, high-shine finish using High Polish Finish Blocks.
 Use fine grit to quickly clean and polish blanks.
 Hold buffing block in the palm of the hand and move the block in even, back and forth strokes to remove dirt and dried enamel left on the raised surfaces.
 Use extra fine grit for buffing to a high shine.
 Hold buffing block in the palm of hand and buff in tiny, back and forth strokes with light pressure to get a mirror-like shine.

 Secure flat back crystals inside stamped divot impressions with jewelry adhesive, and allow to dry.
 Use tweezers to help set crystals in place, making sure not to scratch the crystals.
-Then use the jewelry adhesive to secure textured moon embellishment and stamped mountain blank to bezel. allow it to dry for 24 hours.
+Then use the jewelry adhesive to secure textured moon embellishment and stamped mountain blank to bezel.

 YOU WILL ALSO NEED